 In Gurmukhi and Devanagari, consonants have an implicit schwa /ə/ included in them.
 In Hindi, a special sign called halant "੍" (U+094D) is needed to indicate that this implicit vowel is stripped off, so to create conjuncts, halant is used with the consonants in Devanagari.
 Unlike Devanagari, Gurmukhi consonants are also used to represent consonant sounds where / ə / is not included in them.

 In Gurmukhi, virama “੍” (U+ 0A4D) is used in place of halant "੍" (U+094D).
 In Gurmukhi, virama is not used with any consonant that represents only the consonant sound instead of consonant plus vowel sound.
-Therefore in Punjabi virama is only used to create a conjunct where the letters HA ਹ (U+0A39), RA ਰ (U+0A30) or VA ਵ (U+0A35) is the second element in a conjunct.
+Therefore in Punjabi virama is only used to create a conjunct where the letter HA ਹ (U+0A39), RA ਰ (U+0A30) or VA ਵ (U+0A35) is the second element in a conjunct.
 When /h, r and v/ phonemes occur as the second member of a consonant cluster, the virama joins these consonants in the foot of their preceding consonants and creates a conjunct.
 In these consonant clusters, HA (ਹ), RA (ਰ) and VA (ਵ) letters change their shape to pairin haha (), pairin rara () and pairin vava ().
 In practice, the three letters assume a smaller shape which is subjoined to the preceding consonant.
-For example in the word ਸ੍ਰੀ, ਸ and ਰ occurs as consonant conjuncts, wherein ਸ is followed by ੍, ਰ and ੀ i.e. ਸ + ੍ + ਰ + ੀ => ਸ੍ਰੀ (srī).
+For example, in the word ਸ੍ਰੀ, ਸ and ਰ occurs as consonant conjuncts, wherein ਸ is followed by ੍, ਰ and ੀ i.e. ਸ + ੍ + ਰ + ੀ => ਸ੍ਰੀ (srī).
 Similar pattern is followed when RA (ਰ) and VA (ਵ) occur as consonant clusters.
 By contrast, in the word ਸਰੀ (sarī), ਸ and ਰ do not occur as consonant conjuncts as ਸ is followed by ə; they prohibit the formation of consonant conjunct, hence ਰ does not here appear in the foot of ਸ.
-Therefore the word ਸਰੀ consists phonetically of ਸ + ə + ਰ + ੀ.
+Therefore, the word ਸਰੀ consists phonetically of ਸ + ə + ਰ + ੀ.

 The words that show examples of pairin haha () and pairin vava () are as follows: